mayankchadha28/DSA-Exercises/README.md

 ## Introduction

-Created a Repository for learning DSA Concepts and Solutions.
-I will be updating problems and solutions as i solve them on various platforms.
-The primary purpose of this repository is to keep track of my progress and the problems that i come across.
-However, As I progress, I will also be explaining various concepts and how i solve them bby explaining.
+I have created a repository dedicated to learning Data Structures and Algorithms (DSA).
+This repository will be regularly updated with problems and their solutions from various platforms.
+The primary purpose is to track my progress and document the problems I encounter.
+As I advance, I will also provide detailed explanations of various concepts and my approaches to solving them.

-You can find different folders and each one will have its own README.md file explaining the concept.
-Besides, I have also been learning from various sources including Linkedin Learning, Youtube and write any notes explaining the concepts for which i will be updating references and update the README.md file accordingly.
+The repository is organized into different folders, each containing a `README.md` file that explains the concepts covered within.
+Additionally, I will include my learning notes and references from various sources, such as LinkedIn Learning and YouTube, to provide comprehensive explanations of the concepts.

+You can expect to find:

+- **Structured Problem Solutions**: Solutions to DSA problems categorized by topic.
+- **Concept Explanations**: In-depth explanations of DSA concepts in each folder's `README.md`.
+- **Learning Resources**: Notes and references from various educational platforms.
+- **Progress Tracking**: A log of my progress as I work through different problems and concepts.

+This repository aims to serve as a valuable resource for anyone interested in learning DSA, offering both practical problem-solving and theoretical knowledge.

+Feel free to fork or clone this repository and customise it based on your needs.

 ## Problem Solving Approach
-### STEP 1: STATE THE PROBLEM CLEARLY
+### STEP 1: State the problem clearly

-### STEP 2: IDENTIFY INPUTS & OUTPUTS, Funtion Signature
+### STEP 2: Identify Inputs & Outputs, Funtion Signature

-### STEP 3: CREATE TEST CASES & LIST EDGE CASES
+### STEP 3: Create Test Cases & List Edge Cases

-### STEP 4: SOLUTION IN PLAIN ENGLISH
+### STEP 4: Solution in plain english

-### STEP 5: IMPLEMENT THE SOLUTION (CAN BE BRUTE FORCE)
+### STEP 5: Implement the solution (can be brute force)

-### STEP 6: ANALYZE COMPLEXITIES & IDENTIFY INEFFICIENCIES
+### STEP 6: Analyse the complexities & inefficiencies

-### FINAL: IMPROVISE THE SOLUTION
+### FINAL: Improvise the solution

 ## References